Existence and uniqueness for stochastic 2D Euler flows with bounded vorticity: Introduction

-We will also proved stability of the solution under regularization of the kernel $K$.
+We will also prove the stability of the solutions under regularization of the kernel $K$.

-The Stratonovich form is the natural one for several reasons, including physical intuition related to Wong-Zakai principle and the fact that an It\^{o} term of the form $\sum_{k=1}^{\infty}\sigma_{k}\cdot\nabla\xi dW^{k}$ would require a compensating second order operator to hope for a well defined system (see \cite{Roz}).
-However, for the opportunity of mathematical analysis, we shall formally rewrite the equation in the It\^{o} form
+The Stratonovich form is the natural one for several reasons, including physical intuition related to the Wong-Zakai principle and the fact that an It\^{o} term of the form $\sum_{k=1}^{\infty}\sigma_{k}\cdot\nabla\xi dW^{k}$ would require a compensating second order operator to hope for a well defined system, see \cite{Roz}.
+Besides, the Stratonovich form preserves the $L^2$ norm of the solution and is the right one to deal with manifold-valued SPDEs, see \cite{brzgolond}.
+However, for the opportunity of mathematical analysis, we will formally rewrite the equation in the It\^{o} form

-and give a rigorous interpretation of the latter one (under some simplified assumptions).
-Nonetheless it is useful to think heuristically in form of the Stratonovich expression sometimes and it would be misleading to believe that the equation has a parabolic character due to the term $\tr\left(aD^{2}\xi\right)$ in the It\^{o} formulation.
+and we will give a rigorous interpretation of the latter one (under some simplified assumptions).
+Nonetheless it is useful to think sometimes heuristically in form of the Stratonovich expression and it would be misleading to believe that the equation has a parabolic character due to the term $\tr\left(aD^{2}\xi\right)$ in the It\^{o} formulation.

-Multiplicative noise of type of equation (\ref{Euler Strat}) is used for instance in models of passive transport, see for instance \cite{Gaw} and references therein, and has been proved to have regularizing effects on some PDE, see for instance \cite{Fla}.
-See also \cite{MikRoz} for a Lagrangian motivation in modelling turbulent fluids.

-The literature on stochastic Euler equations counts a number of works, including \cite{Bes1}, \cite{Bes2}, \cite{Bes3}, \cite{BesFla}, \cite{BrzPes}, \cite{CapCut}, \cite{FGPEuler}, \cite{Kim1}, \cite{Kim2}, \cite{MikVal1}, \cite{MikVal2}.
-When the noise is additive, the theory is easier and more complete, since the equation may be studied pathwise.
-This allows one to prove the uniqueness in $L^{\infty}$ when $\xi_{0}\in L^{\infty}$, one of the most demanding results in the stochastic case due to the difficulty of stochastic calculus in $L^{\infty}$; see also \cite{GlaSveVic} for delicate $L^\infty$ estimates on invariant measures for stochastic Navier-Stokes equations with additive noise and their inviscid limit.
-Recall that the uniqueness for $L^{\infty}$-vorticity in the deterministic case is a celebrated result of \cite{Yud}.
-When the noise, on the contrary is multiplicative, uniqueness for $L^{\infty}$ initial vorticity was an open problem, as well as the existence of an $L^{\infty}$-solution.
-Other results of existence, in particular of martingale solutions, were known from the works quoted above.